leematos/slate/README.md

-#Slate - Window Management the way you want! #
+#Slate: Window Management the way you want! #

-Slate is window management application similar to Divvy and SizeUp (except better and free!).
-Originally written to replace these offerings due to limitations in how each work, it attempts to overcome them by being extremely configurable.
-As a result, it may take some time to get your ideal configuration.
-Once configured the benefit is huge.

-Slate currently works on Mac OS X 10.6 and above.
+Like Divvy and SizeUp, Slate brings window management to OSX 10.6 and above.

 ## Features ##